-Macroeconomic conditions continued to create demand softness industrywide, including downward pressures relating to the anticipated service provider shift from Wi-Fi 6E to Wi-Fi 7.
-This demand softness combined with excess inventories in our channels and those of our direct customers, drove quarter-over-quarter declines in our Enterprise, Automotive and Consumer markets.
-We believe that the fourth quarter of 2023 was the trough for our business.
-The first half of 2024 saw market recoveries in our Enterprise and Consumer markets.
-As we move into the second half of 2024, the industry wide headwinds we have faced continue to dissipate, and our indicators suggest that previously broad demand softness has become more product and customer specific, as the industry recalibrates to optimal inventory levels.
-We remain focused on the execution of our strategic product initiatives and operational efficiencies, as they lay out the foundation of our revenue and profitability growth when market conditions improve.
+Macroeconomic conditions continue to create demand softness in certain markets.
+This demand softness combined with excess inventories, drove a sequential decline in our enterprise market sales.
+While we experience a market recovery with our consumer customers, we anticipate the inventory surplus some of our enterprise and automotive customers have may extend into the first half of 2025.
+We believe the previously broad demand softness that we experienced last year has become more product and customer specific, as the industry re-calibrates to optimal inventory levels.
+We remain focused on the execution of our strategic product initiatives and operational efficiencies, which lay the foundation of our revenue and profitability growth when market conditions improve.